Evaluating Mule High Availability Clusters Demo

 In an active-passive model, one server in a cluster acts as the primary, or active node, while the others are secondary, or passive nodes.
 The application in such a model runs on the primary server, and only ever runs on the secondary server if the first one fails.
 In this model, the processing power of the secondary node(s) is mostly wasted in passive waiting for the primary node to fail.

 In an active-active model, no one server in the cluster acts as the primary server; all servers in the cluster support the application.
-The application in this model runs on all the servers, even splitting apart message processing between nodes to expedite processing across nodes.
+This application in this model runs on all the servers, even splitting apart message processing between nodes to expedite processing across nodes.

 High Availability: If one node fails, outstanding tasks transfer automatically to the surviving node(s), which continue to process messages, ensuring uninterrupted service.